-Built in 1985, by Eastern Marine, Incorporated of Panama City, Florida (hull #91) as the Winslow C. Kelsey for the Quincy Maritime Corporation / General Dynamics of Needham, Massachusetts.
+Built in 1985, by Eastern Marine Incorporated of Panama City, Florida (hull #91) as the Winslow C. Kelsey for the General Dynamics Corporation of Needham, Massachusetts.

-Originally built to perform submarine assist duties for the General Dynamics corporation at their Electric Boat facility in Groton, Connecticut.
+Originally built to perform submarine assist, and coastal towing duties for the General Dynamics Corporation based from the company's Electric Boat facility in Groton, Connecticut.

-Around 1997, the tug went on charter to the A.P.
-St. Phillip Company of Tampa, Florida.
+In 1997, she was chartered to the St. Philip Coastal Towing Company of Tampa, Florida.
 Where she retained her name.
-A.P.
-St. Phillip would later become Hvide Marine of Tampa, Florida.

-The towing gear consists of a Skagit 55 single drum towing winch outfitted with 2,400(ft) of 2.25(in) stainless steel wire with a line pull of 175,000 pounds.
-On her bow she is fitted with a Skagit capstan with a 10,000 pound line pull, she is also fitted with a second on the stern.
+The towing gear consists of a Skagit 55, single drum, towing winch.
+Outfitted with 2,400(ft) of 2.25(in) stainless steel wire with a line pull of 175,000 pounds.
+On her bow she is fitted with a JonRie Series 230 winch, and a Skagit capstan on her stern.

 (Chris Scarborough, Brandon Durar, Captain Patrick Fournier, Captain Calvin Edmonds, Captain Brian Fournier)